eloquently/eloquently.github.io/_posts/2016-06-05-interview-prep-05-trees.md

 #### In-order Traversal

-In an in-order traversal, the algorithm first visits the root, then traverses the left sub-tree, then traverses the right subtree.
+In an in-order traversal, the algorithm first traverses the left sub-tree, then visits the root, then traverses the right subtree.

 Write an algorithm `inorder()` that does an in-order traversal printing each node's data given one parameter: the root node of the tree (`root`).

 For the small tree, your algorithm should print out `123` (separated by newlines).

-For the large tree, your algorithm should print `16243950`.
+For the large tree, your algorithm should print `26413590`.

 #### Post-order Traversal